dmitrofanov/itk_django/README.md

 ## Implementation Details

+- JWT-based authentication using Djoser and djangorestframework-simplejwt
+- All API endpoints require authentication
 - Uses `select_for_update()` to prevent race conditions in concurrent requests
 - Transactions ensure operation atomicity
 - Operation history stored in `WalletOperation` table